Robert Tracy (dancer)

 Robert Tracy (1955 – June 7, 2007) was an American dancer, writer, and educator in New York City.
 He taught dance history as an associate professor at Fordham University and published well-reviewed books.
-During his life, he was better known for his literary work, even though he was a talented dancer; he dedicated his life to academia and writing books.
-Tracy became, as a secondary duty, the personal assistant to his live-in partner Rudolf Nureyev.
-After Nureyev's death, Tracy dedicated his life to AIDS awareness and LGBT legal advocacy.
+During his life, he was better known for his literary work, but he was a trained dancer.
+Tracy was the personal assistant to his companion, ballet dancer Rudolf Nureyev.
+After Nureyev's death in 1993, Tracy dedicated his life to AIDS awareness and LGBT legal advocacy.

+Biography

 Early life and education

 Robert Tracy was born in Boston, in 1955, the son of an English teacher.
 He grew up in a culturally dynamic home in Massachusetts.
 Tracy initially earned a bachelor's degree in performing arts, classical studies and dance from Skidmore College.
 Upon graduation, he attended studies in Greek and Latin, as well as classical ballet dance at New York University, where he was encouraged to train as a professional dancer.
-He was eventually accepted at the George Balanchine's School of American Ballet, and in 1979 he was one of a few students hand picked by Balanchine to perform in Le Bourgeois Gentilhomme, a work the Russian-born choreographer created for Nureyev.
+He was eventually accepted at the George Balanchine's School of American Ballet, and in 1979, he was one of a few students hand-picked by Balanchine to perform in Le Bourgeois Gentilhomme, a work the Russian-born choreographer created for Nureyev.

-Career

-He became an associate professor at Fordham University, teaching Dance History.